 Position/Role Name

 Stakeholder # 1 Counselor Pat Scott

 Stakeholder # 2 Parent Liason Cara Colson

-Stakeholder # 3 Teacher LaMecia Ali
+Stakeholder # 3 Teacher/Parent LaMecia Ali

-Stakeholder # 4 Teacher Jocelyn Robbins
+Stakeholder # 4 Teacher/Parent Michelle Castillo

-Stakeholder # 5 Paraprofessional Maria Thompson
+Stakeholder # 5 Teacher/Parent Michelle Shaw

-Stakeholder # 6
+Stakeholder # 6 Interpreter Maria Thompson

 Stakeholder # 7

 Stakeholder # 8

-How will the team ensure that stakeholders, and in particular parents and/or guardians, were able to provide meaningful input into the needs assessment process?
+How will the team ensure that stakeholders, and in particar parents and/or guardians, were able to provide meaningf input into the needs assessment process?

 All data is reviewed and meetings are offered .
 Parents, and other community stakeholders are provided with the opportunity to attend.
 Teachers put in on there newsletter.
 Newsletters and paper reminders were sent, along with phone calls and an Infinite Campus blast.
-Teachers also include this information on their class Blackboard sites and Class Dojo.
+Teachers also include this information on their Schoology Pages and Class Dojo.